tronprotocol/tronweb/README.md

 ## Recent History

+__2.3.2__
+* Remove mixed approach instantiating tronWeb.
+Before you could pass the servers as an object, and the privateKey as a separate parameter.
+Now, you pass them either in the options object or in the params.

 __2.3.1__
 * Adds support for not-tld domain, like http://localhost
 * Improve the new format, allow passing the privateKey as a property in the option object